erfanzar/InstinctiveDiffuse/README.md

 through a command line engine.
 My versatility is what makes me stand out from the rest and sets me apart as a great option for anyone looking to create practical and optimized solutions for their business, research or personal use.

-My development team believes in the democratization of technology and knowledge, hence why we have made Creative Gan free to use for everyone.
+My development team believes in the democratization of technology and knowledge, hence why we have made StableGAN free to use for everyone.
 We strongly believe that nobody should be left behind when it comes to this cutting-edge technology, and our open source platform is our contribution to achieving that goal.

-If you are looking for an AI that values your time and resources, with powerful tools that can help you build state-of-the-art solutions with using stable diffusion , then Creative Gan is the perfect AI for you.
+If you are looking for an AI that values your time and resources, with powerful tools that can help you build state-of-the-art solutions with using stable diffusion , then StableGAN is the perfect AI for you.

 # Desktop UI